-- 3.3 Structure and Organisation - The organisation of content should take students' prior knowledge and readiness into consideration.
+3.3 Structure and Organisation

+The organisation of content should take students' prior knowledge and readiness into consideration.
 The content sequence should be appropriate.
-New concepts should be built on old ones and should be introduced when and where appropriate. - 3.4 Language - The language used should be precise, fluent, accurate and easy to understand.
+New concepts should be built on old ones and should be introduced when and where appropriate.

+3.4 Language

+- The language used should be precise, fluent, accurate and easy to understand.
 The level of language complexity used should match with the cognitive development and language ability of the students. - For e-textbooks in English, it is undesirable for texts to include translation of terms in parentheses.
 This practice should be avoided as far as possible and the terms should be restricted to the "glossary section" in the e-textbooks or at the footer of the respective page. - Pinyin should be adopted for Chinese names and places. - An English-Chinese Glossary of Terms Commonly Used in the Teaching of Economics in Secondary Schools (2020) developed by the EDB should be referred to where applicable.
-Where appropriate, guidance on pronunciation could be provided to facilitate student learning. - 3.5 Pedagogical Use of e-Features - Provision of video clips or animations to help students understand abstract economic concepts. - Provision of non-textual resources such as photographs, audio records, video records and posters to cater for the diversity among students, such as the differences in learning styles, and language proficiency, etc. - 3.6 Learning Elements / Skills Not Replaceable by Digital Means - Experiential learning beyond classroom, such as running a small business in school and attending talks on government budget, that provide opportunities for students to learn and apply economic concepts in authentic contexts. - 3.7 Technical and Functional Requirements - Refer to the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements.
+Where appropriate, guidance on pronunciation could be provided to facilitate student learning.

+3.5 Pedagogical Use of e-Features

+- The e-textbooks should meet the technical and functional requirements with appropriate pedagogical use of e-features for learning and teaching activities and assessments. - Provision of video clips or animations to help students understand abstract economic concepts. - Provision of non-textual resources such as photographs, audio records, video records and posters to cater for the diversity among students, such as the differences in learning styles, and language proficiency, etc. - Interactive assessment tasks could be included in e-textbook to facilitate assessment for learning.

+3.6 Learning Elements / Skills Not Replaceable by Digital Means

+• Experiential learning beyond classroom, such as running a small business in school and attending talks on government budget, that provide opportunities for students to learn and apply economic concepts in authentic contexts.

+- 3.7 Technical and Functional Requirements - Refer to the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements.